Facing Food insecurity?

 - This is an outdoor distribution, please check the weather and plan accordingly.
 We will not be able to provide overhead protection if it rains.

-- Lot F is currently being used as a COVID19 vaccination site and will be closed to parking.
+- Lot F is currently being used as a COVID19 vaccination site on Wednesdays and will be closed to parking.
 Please refer to the Edmonds College Parking Map.
 We are asking that food truck visitors park in the north end of lot E or other available parking lots.
 We apologize for any inconvenience this may cause.

 We know you can't do your best in class on an empty stomach and we want to help you succeed!